-Nityaklinna Nityaim
+Nityaklinna Nitya

 Her name means Wet Nitya, or Always Wet.
 The third Nitya's mantra is Aim Hrim Shrim Nityaklinne Madadrave Svaha im Nityaklinna Nitya Shri Padukam Pujayami Tarpayami Namah.